GMSoudersJr/random-name-picker/README.md

 # [Random Name Picker](https://random-name-picker-alpha.vercel.app "Gerald's Random Name Picker")

-### purpose
-simple way to choose names at random from a list

-Who goes next?

-This app takes a list of names and randomly picks one.
+This web-app takes a user generated list of names and randomly picks one.

+Visit the app by clicking [here](https://random-name-picker-alpha.vercel.app "Gerald's Random Name Picker") or on the project name ⬆️!

-## Instructions for use:
+## Instructions for use
 - Enter names in a text area
 - Click the Set List 📋 button
 - After setting the names, buttons appear to reload the list 🔄 or clear the list 🗑️